mbizri0219/Social_Connection/README.md

-This project is to create a phone application equivalent for this web application to connect the direct messaging and posting of various social media
+*****This project is to create a phone application equivalent for the POSTIZ web application.
+This app connects the direct messaging and posting of various social media to make things more seamless****